NCATSTranslator/Feedback/.github/ISSUE_TEMPLATE/bug_report.md

 - a PK that can be used to look up the results on ARAX.
 - screenshots that show the issue in both the UI and on ARAX.

-**Expected behavior**
-A clear and concise description of what you expected to happen and what your desired outcome is.

 **Assignees**
 Please assign the ticket to the person who you think should fix the bug.
 If you are not sure,